A Comprehensive Augmentation Framework for Anomaly Detection: Method

 \subsection{Anomaly Simulation Framework}

 Our framework consists of a set of anomaly simulation methods.
 Since anomalies are known to be unpredictable both in shape and appearance, we follow the previous method \cite{zavrtanik2021draem} used to generate mask \(M_u\) with uncertain shapes.
-However, the perspective on appearance differs as we contend that employing arbitrary sources alone cannot establish a credibly diverse training distribution.
-In this paper, we direct our attention toward the distinctions in the characteristics of anomalies and classify them into two distinct categories, namely Transparent and Opaque.
+As for appearance, we believe that relying solely on arbitrary sources is insufficient to establish a credibly diverse training distribution.
+In this paper, we direct our attention toward the distinctions in the characteristics of anomalies and classify them into two categories, namely Transparent and Opaque.
+The intuition behind this is that the reconstructive network performs different actions for them: restoration and reconstruction, respectively.
 The original image \(I\) is covered with randomly sampled source \(N\) \cite{cimpoi2014describing}.
 The transparent augmentation \(I_t\) is defined as:

 where \(\beta\) is the opacity parameter that controls the transparency, and \(\overline{M}_u\) is the inverse version of \(M_u\).
 The opaque ones are generated similarly except that the beta value is fixed to one.
 The opaque augmentation \(I_o\) is defined as: